frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/focusing-on-improvement.md

 ### Review Instructions

-The review at the end is to catch the mistakes you didn't catch during your design process.
+The review at the end is to **catch the mistakes you didn't catch during your design process**.
 As you build awareness, knowledge, and intuition, you will learn to focus on not making those mistakes again or finding them and fixing them while modeling.

-!!!
-Tip "OPTIONAL: Have a Mentor Help Review"
-    Your student design lead or mentor, if available, can help review your exercise by asking the questions in the following instructions, alongside giving their own feedback.
-This is best done after your own self-review, though.

 It's important to start this early and be consistent to stop bad habits from forming!

 After doing your exercise and taking the 5-minute break, **use the following instructions/template to self-review effectively:**

-1. Check your model **without using the reference solution** first to see if you missed anything or made any mistakes along the way (an offset is wrong, a wrong mate connector was used, you missed a part).
+1. Check your model **without using the reference solution** first to see if you missed anything or made any mistakes along the way (an offset is wrong, a wrong mate connector was used, you missed a part), then try to fix those mistakes.

-2. Repeat step 2 and fix any errors/mistakes you find until you feel that the model is perfect to the best of your ability.
-    - You may not be able to find any mistakes; this is common when starting out, but as you gain more experience you'll be able to find more of your own mistakes.

-3. Now compare your model and feature tree with the **reference in the provided Solutions Document** for the section.
+2. Now compare your model and feature tree with the **reference in the provided Solutions Document** for the section and fix any mistakes you find.
     - You can spend 5 minutes now on good practices to save hours in the future!

-4. Final reflections:
+3. Final reflections:
     - How did you feel about your workflow and your time spent?
 Were there any parts of your CAD process that felt particularly slow?
 Anything you struggled on?
     - What caused you to struggle on those particular processes?
 Is there a certain lack of experience or knowledge that caused you to have difficulty there?
     - What do you need to learn or practice to get better in those areas?

-5. During future exercises and projects, use this review to intentionally focus on the parts of your practices and workflow that need improvement.
+During future exercises and projects, use this review to intentionally focus on the parts of your practices and workflow that need improvement.

-6. If available, have someone else review your CAD.
-This can make you aware of gaps in your knowledge and help you fill them.
+!!!
+Tip "OPTIONAL: Have a Mentor Help Review"
+    Your student design lead or mentor, if available, can help review your exercise by asking the questions in the following instructions, alongside giving their own feedback.
+This is best done after your own self-review, though.

 <br>